|

 onslaught continues until Kong slips down

-to the ledge of the building.
-He painfully
+to the ledge of the building, where he painfully

 that would do Bugs Bunny proud: